hero-image-psychology-job-opportunities_Walbrook

 Clinical psychologist training

-To become a clinical psychologist, there are several steps you will need to undertake.
-You will either need to successfully complete an accredited undergraduate or an accredited conversion master's degree, followed by a doctorate.
+To become a clinical psychologist, there are several steps you’ll need to take.
+You’ll usually need to complete a BPS-accredited undergraduate degree or conversion master’s, followed by doctoral training.
 Once qualified, you will assess and treat mental health disorders, using analysis-based interventions and psychotherapeutic techniques.

 It's a highly demanding, but highly rewarding job that directly impacts people’s well-being and quality of life.